-Laura Champagne, CVT, is a Surgery & Anesthesia Veterinary Technician who got her start at BluePearl Pet Hospital in Waltham, Massachusetts in 2016.
-However, like many others who pursue a career as a veterinary technician, veterinary medicine was a second career.
+Laura Champagne, CVT, is a surgery & anesthesia veterinary technician who got her start at BluePearl Pet Hospital in Waltham, Massachusetts in 2016.
+However, like many others who pursue a veterinary technician career path, veterinary medicine was a second career.
 Prior to a career in pet health, Laura obtained a bachelor’s degree in English and took steps to attain her master’s degree in teaching.
 She worked for several years, but nothing seemed to fulfill her.

 Although Laura had little exposure to the veterinary field while growing up (other than family veterinary visits), she recognized her love for animals at a young age.
 She decided to follow her passion and return to school for a career in veterinary medicine in 2012.
 During school, she interned at various pet hospitals, including BluePearl.

 After graduating with a Bachelor of Science in Veterinary Technology, she landed her first job at BluePearl as an advanced patient care Associate.
 She immediately fell in love with the medical and scientific aspects of the role, the challenge of pet health and the diversity and variation of each day’s work, specifically surgery.

 “When an adorable dog or sweet cat comes into the clinic and I get to love on them, there is nothing better,” said Laura.

 “I have an innate love for animals and a passion for science, so a career in veterinary medicine felt just right.
 I love fixing pets, specifically through surgery to remove bleeding or cancerous masses, repairing fractured bones/cruciate tears, or opening airways.”Laura ChampagneCVT